 F-6 in Combat Operations

 The F-6 became a legend in its own life in the Pakistan Air Force.
 By the time the 71 war loomed, PAF had operationalized three squadrons of the F-6.
 The pilots of No 11, 23, and 25 squadrons were those who had extensive prior experience on the F-86s.
 When the war broke out these pilots had also acquired enough training and experience on the F-6 in air defense and ground support roles.
 The retrofit of Sidewinder missiles had given them a lot of confidence.
 They were quite familiar with this weapon and had developed full confidence in their well-armed F-6 aircraft, flying it down to fine art.
-F-6s flew combat air patrols and were also employed for ground attack.
+F-6s flew combat air patrols and were also employed for ground attacks.
 On the whole, they flew over 650 air defense sorties and claimed seven confirmed kills in aerial combat including Mig-21, Hunter, and SU-7 aircraft.
 The F-6s also rendered valuable support to our ground troops.
 They flew 184 ground attack sorties destroying enemy tanks, vehicles, bunkers, and troop concentrations.
 Their ground attack role in the Shakagarh sector was considered to be the most successful.
 As Pakistan’s nuclear program matured in the early and mid-eighties, military planners sensed an impending aerial threat against it.
 This warranted dedicated air defense of facilities at Kahuta.
 F-6s along with Mirages fully participated in this campaign of the PAF and shouldered a major share of this responsibility.
 After the Soviet invasion of Afghanistan as Afghan/Soviet combat aircraft began operations against the Mujahideen, their incursions into Pakistani airspace increased.
 Operating from Peshawar and Samungli (Quetta) F-6s provided an effective defense of Pakistan’s western borders.
 The four squadrons of F-6s, based two each at Peshawar and Samungli, contributed 60 % to the air defense effort of the PAF against the Soviet/Afghan incursions.
 Also, when in 1998 Pakistan was to test its nuclear weapons at Chagai, Baluchistan, PAF Base Samungli was the closest to this site.
 Hence, F-6s provided the bulk of the effort for the air defense of the test site.
 The acquisition of F-6 by PAF was the foundation of the Sino-Pak relationship that has strengthened over the subsequent years.
 The F-6 was replaced by the Chinese F-7PG, an upgraded version of the F-7P that was already in PAF inventory.
 The prolonged successful presence of F-6 in PAF inventory was a testimony to the friendship that Pakistan and China have had.
 Since the launching of the F-6 program, PAF has moved on to K-8, F-7P, F-7PG, ZDK-03 AWACS, and finally the JF-17.
 Acquisition and joint development of these aircraft along with several weapons and sensors have strengthened the strategic relationship between the two countries.
-This legacy has opened the ways for new and more important and beneficial venues for Pakistan and PAF in the field of military aviation.
+This legacy has opened the way for new and more important and beneficial venues for Pakistan and PAF in the field of military aviation.
 F-6 was a conventional aircraft that required pilots to have true knowledge and understanding of its aerodynamic peculiarities and performance envelope.
 The sooner pilots acquired this acquaintance the earlier they would control and master this wild horse that had a mind of its own.
 F-6 could be tamed with the raw pilot ability of its fliers.
 As officers gained experience on the F-6 they began to like it more and more.
 Unlike the modern-day fighter aircraft, the F-6 had to be “flown” by its pilots and not “operated” by them.
 They were daredevils of the PAF, who chose to mount a maverick whose ride was thrilling, yet risky.
 No 23 Squadron of PAF has had a unique association with F-6 aircraft.
 On 8th Feb 1966, this was the first Squadron to be equipped with F-6s and until 27th March 2002, it was the last squadron to have operated this aircraft – a long faithful bond of 36 years.
 F-6 remained the mainstay of the PAF in the 70s and 80s till overtaken by the Mirage and F-7.
 During this time frame, it rendered the extremely valuable service of keeping its fighter pilots skilled and operationally ready for them to subsequently move on to Mirages and F-16s.
 It kept the army FACs trained for close support operations and accomplished the all-important task of meeting nearly 80% of the air defense requirement of the PAF.
 It rendered valuable contributions in times of war and operational contingencies.
 Every fighter pilot of PAF who was in service in the 70s and 80s got an opportunity to fly the F-6.
 Despite its peculiarities and handicaps, the F-6 was a joy to fly but rather challenging to master.
 F-6 had uniquely striking looks.
 It was an aircraft that looked robust, muscular, and virile and had many captivating profiles.
 F-6 operators will never forget their experience of having flown this unique and enchanting fighter aircraft.
 On 27th March 2002, Pakistan Air Force bid farewell to its workhorse, the F-6, at PAF Base Samungli near Quetta, Baluchistan.
 F-6 made outstanding contributions to aviation and peace in the region.
 As such, it deserved a befitting farewell.
 The highlight of this occasion was an impressive flypast of a formation of all types of fighter aircraft of PAF with the F-6 in lead.
 The display also included a bomb burst by four specially painted green and white F-6s.
 Air Chief Marshal Mushaf Ali Mir, CAS PAF, hosted the event and Governor Baluchistan was the Chief Guest.
 The other highlight of the event was the presence of pioneers and old-timers of the F-6 program of the PAF, especially veterans of the 71 war.
 Air Marshal Nur Khan, former C in C of the PAF, was the most notable among them.
 He was responsible for selecting and inducting the F-6 in the PAF.
 Chief of Staff of the Chinese PLA Air Force was also among the guests along with senior officials from the Chinese aviation industry.
 “We flew a challenging airplane, but with their zest and skill, the pilots could take it to its limits and even beyond.
 Flying the F-6 always enhanced the fascination of fighter flying”, said Wg Cdr Kamran Malik, a veteran F-6 pilot.

 AVM (R) Ikramullah Bhatti